sayabi1/meet/README.md

 Here we are building a serverless , progressive web application (PWA) with react using a test-driven devlopment(TDD).

+# How to Use This App.

+When first opening the app, you will be prompted to sign in with Google in order to gain access to the Google Calendar API.
+Then, you can specify what city and how many events to view, and click on an event to view more details!

 # key Features of the app

 Filter events by city